Quantum Linear System Solvers: A Survey of Algorithms and Applications: Introduction

-While this review focuses on the theoretical developments of QLSP solvers, for completeness we also briefly mention some aspects of experimental implementations.
-For instance, Ref.~\cite{cai_experimental_2013} implements the simple example of a system of $2\times 2$ linear equations on photonic qubits, where the fidelity remains fairly high, depending on the input vectors.
-Furthermore, Ref.~\cite{barz_solving_2013} tests the solution on a photonic architecture, while Ref.~\cite{pan_experimental_2014} implements the QLSP on nuclear magnetic resonance experiments.
-Notwithstanding that these implementations are far from being useful for ``real problems'', these experiments and followups demonstrate the rapidly evolving state of the art of the capabilities of quantum computers.
+While this review focuses on the theoretical developments of QLSP solvers, for completeness we also briefly mention some aspects of experimental implementations, which at the time were all looking at the HHL algorithm.
+For instance, Ref.~\cite{cai_experimental_2013} implements the simple example of a system of $2\times 2$ linear equations on photonic qubits, where the fidelity remains fairly high, depending on the input vectors; the same system size and hardware combination was studied in Ref.~\cite{barz_solving_2013}.
+Ref.~\cite{pan_experimental_2014} implements the QLSP on nuclear magnetic resonance experiments with four qubits, albeit also looking at a matrix of size $2\times 2$.
+These hardware implementations followed after the proposal of HHL and before algorithmic improvements; more recent implementations, as we mention in \cref{sec:nearterm}, tend to focus on near-term algorithms.

 This review aims to serve as a comprehensive resource for researchers interested in understanding the current landscape of quantum algorithms for linear systems of equations, and their potential impact on computational science.
 An emphasis is placed on methods and advancements in algorithmic complexity and optimal scaling.
 We provide a succinct and an up-to-date overview of the main provable fault-tolerant quantum algorithms for linear systems, and their applications in quantum machine learning and differential equations.
 Additionally, we also briefly comment on the progress made in the development of the near-term and early fault-tolerant QLSP solvers which utilize variational and hybrid quantum-classical approaches.
 We are aware of older studies which also review the developments in QLSP solvers, namely Ref.~\cite{dervovic_quantum_2018}.